davidrencse/py-reverse-shell/README.md

 ## ❓ **FAQ**

+**Q: How do I find my IP address?**
+A: Run `ipconfig` on Windows or `ifconfig` on Linux/Mac.
+Look for IPv4 address.

-**Q: Does this work over the internet?**
+**Q: Can this work over the internet?**
 A: Yes, but you need port forwarding on your router and to use your public IP.

 **Q: Is this detectable by antivirus?**
-A: Python scripts are often flagged.
-Compiled executables may be detected as malware.
+A: Python scripts may be flagged.
+Compiled executables have higher detection rates.

-**Q: Can I use this on my company's network?**
-A: Only with explicit written permission from network administrators.

-**Q: Why does the connection drop?**
-A: Network issues, firewalls, or timeout settings.
-The auto-reconnect should handle this.

-**Q: How do I stop it?**
+**Q: How do I stop the connection?**
 A: Type `exit` on server, or Ctrl+C on both ends.

+**Q: Why use port 9001?**
+A: It's a common non-standard port.
+You can use any available port (4444, 8080, etc.).

 ## 🆘 **Support**

-For issues and questions:
+For issues:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review code comments
-3. Test with the simple versions first
+2. Test with localhost first
-4. Ensure network connectivity
+3. Ensure correct IP addresses are used
+4. Check firewall settings

 ---

-**Remember**: With great power comes great responsibility.
-Use this knowledge ethically and legally.
+**Remember**: Use this tool responsibly and only on systems you own or have permission to test.

 *Last Updated: 2024*